tytydraco/yessleep/out/When_I_was_eight_I_was_friends_with_the_fairies_in_my_yard_But_then_they_started_to_go_missing.md

 When I reached out with trembling fingers to pluck him from the wires, they wouldn’t let go.
 Ross had forced them inside him, using him not just as a generator of light, but a battery.

-His eyes flickered as they found me, rolling back and forth, his body shuddering.
+His eyes flickered as they found me, rolling back and forth, unfocused.

 I pulled him as gently as I could, untangling him from the cruel wires threaded through his skin, wrapped around his head.

-He didn’t respond when I spoke his name —his lips quivered, sharp, panicked breaths sending him into coughing fits.
+He didn’t reply when I spoke his name —his lips quivered, sharp, panicked breaths sending him into coughing fits.

 His body burned with fever, his clothes clinging to him, blood trickling from his nose.